Understand Conversational Agent responses

 About

-After you submit a question using text-based Genie or start a conversation with an Agentic Avatar (if enabled), Genie returns AI-generated responses based on your organization’s verified content.
+After you submit a question using the text-based experience or start a conversation with an Agentic Avatar (if enabled), the Conversational Agent returns AI-generated responses based on your organization's verified content.

 Responses may appear as:

-Whether you use text-based Genie or an Agentic Avatar, responses may include:
+Whether you use the text-based experience or an Agentic Avatar, responses may include:

-• A summary of how Genie understood your question
+• a summary of how the Conversational Agent understood your question

-To enable Agentic Avatars for your Genie configuration, contact your Kaltura representative.
+To enable Agentic Avatars, contact your Kaltura representative.

 Personalized answers

-When you’re signed in, Genie can use basic information from your user profile, such as your first name, last name, title, company, bio (depending on the admin configuration), to deliver more personalized and relevant results.
+When you’re signed in, the Conversational Agent can use basic information from your user profile, such as your first name, last name, title, company, bio (depending on the admin configuration), to deliver more personalized and relevant results.

 This information is used only within your organization’s environment and isn’t shared externally.